danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 This Simple concept (high level explanation) is what makes `NodeJS` excel so much for IO bound applications.

-For python and `uWSGI` things are a little different because it's not asynchronous by design.
+For python and `uWSGI` things are a little different because they are not asynchronous by design.
 There are several async libraries for python.
 The Official asyncio, gevent, curio etc. `uWSGI` itself supports some of these libraries `asyncio` being one of them but we're going to use `gevent`.

-From my experience i found `gevent` works better compared to `asyncio` and `uGreen`. `Gevent` also has a lot of useful methods.
+From my experience, I found `gevent` works better compared to `asyncio` and `uGreen`. `Gevent` also has a lot of useful methods.
 For example `monkey.patch_all` which replaces most of the standard library with gevent's libraries and allows you write synchronous code that's executes asynchronously.

 Install gevent with pip.